TextZip/textzip.github.io/_posts/2021-05-18-Manipulator-Workspace-Plotter.md

 This version of the documentation is based on the DHPnP_v1.m which is based on the monte carlo method for random point sampling.
 The older version of the same project is based on a different approach and is significantly slower and more computational expenseive and memory intensive.

 ## Results
-A few images from both the versions which clearly shows the difference in the resulting plots.
+A few images from both the versions which clearly shows the difference in the resulting workspace plots.

 ![Image1](/assets/img/DHPnP/Rhino-XR3-With-Monte-Carlo.png){: .shadow}
 *Rhino XR3 With Monte Carlo*